What Causes Tinnitus and How to Reduce It

 Jaw (TMJ) and cervical spine contributions

 Temporomandibular joint dysfunction and cervical spine disorders can refer pain and change muscular tension near the ear, influencing auditory pathways and triggering or modulating tinnitus.
-Bite What Causes Tinnitus and How to Reduce It alignment and neck posture therefore matter for many sufferers.
+Bite alignment and neck posture therefore matter for many sufferers.

-Manual therapy, dental adjustment, and posture correction can be powerful components of a plan that explains what Causes Tinnitus and How to Reduce It and helps calm symptoms.
+Manual therapy, dental adjustment, and posture correction can be powerful components of a plan that helps explain and reduce symptoms.

-With these mechanisms in mind, the next section will outline practical lifestyle, What Causes Tinnitus and How to Reduce It, sound, and medical strategies to actively reduce tinnitus and improve quality of life.
+With these mechanisms in mind, the next section will outline practical lifestyle, sound, and medical strategies to actively reduce tinnitus and improve quality of life.

 Foods That Support Ear Health